The-going/evlproject/content/_index.md

-This documentation presents the two software layers forming Dovetail: firstly the interrupt pipeline which creates a high-priority execution stage for a real-time infrastructure, and finally the support for *shared task control* between the Linux kernel and the real-time component over the *kthreads* and *user* tasks.
+This documentation presents the two software layers forming Dovetail: firstly the interrupt pipeline which creates a high-priority execution stage for a real-time infrastructure, and finally the support for *alternate task control* between the Linux kernel and the real-time component over the *kthreads* and *user* tasks.

 Dovetail is the successor to the *I-pipe*, the interrupt pipeline